rfielding/rustCube/README.md

 - "(r u)" => "ru"
 - "r u /r /u" => "ru/r/u"

+Used in rlwrap, you can repeat tedious commands.
 Not yet implemented, but might be a good idea:

 - "u2" => "uu"
 - "u12" => "uuuuuuuuuuuu"